sbecker11/flock-of-postcards/README.md

 - horizontal and vertical mouse motion induce motion parallax
 - parallax decreases as distance to viewer increases
 - manual vertical scrolling is supported though scrollbar is invisible
-- scene-div scrolls vertically when mouse approaches top and bottom
+- scene-plane scrolls vertically when mouse approaches top and bottom
 - right column for diagnostics